Hendrix-CS/csci270/projects/project.md

 ## Description

+The final project for this course may take one of two forms:
-A major portion of this course will be an in-depth exploration of computational humanities tools and algorithms.
-You and a partner will be researching and applying one such tool to a dataset of your choice.
-This will involve a proposal, presentation, paper, and code.
+1. You may apply a computational humanities tool to a dataset of your choice.
+2. You may create an original creative digital work.
+It may involve any combination of text, images, and music that you wish.
+The creative work must have an algorithmic aspect at its core.

+Either form of project will require submitting the following:
+* A project proposal.
+* An oral presentation in the final exam period for the course.
+* A paper, either analyzing your results or reflecting upon your creative work.
+* All code used in creating the project, sufficient to digitally reproduce your work.

 ### Sample Project Topics